nomatu/CS523_Project/README.md

 Our task is to train a model to be both robust and deferentially private (DP) with and without using Batch Normalization.
 We want to test whether batch normalization can improve the trade-offs between robustness and privacy observed in the literature.
 We train models for two image classification tasks: MNIST and CIFAR-10.

+We have combined the DP with Batch Norm training algorithm of [[1]](#1) together with robust Projected Gradient Descent (PGD) training.
+We have updated the [code](https://github.com/uds-lsv/SIDP) of [[1]](#1) to support robust training.
+For each batch, we create a new adversarial batch formed by doing gradient ascent on the current batch.
+The goal of gradient ascent is to maximize the loss the model on the perturbed batch.
+The [following code](https://gist.github.com/oscarknagg/45b187c236c6262b1c4bbe2d0920ded6##file-projected_gradient_descent-py) for PGD is obtained and modified to work for our traiing procedure.

+To perform BatchNorm, the approach of [[1]](#1) is to use a small public dataset and augment each batch of the data with the public dataset.
+The public dataset is disjoint from the training data.
+The Public dataset does not contribute to training, but is only used to calculate the mean and standard deviation for each normalization layer.
+For MNIST, the apporach of [[1]](#1) is to use 128 image form to KMIST datset as the publicly available dataset.

 ## Usage

 You will need to install the tensorflow-privacy package